 - Close and secure all cupboards and drawers and check any loose articles.
 Do not store tins, bottles, etc. in overhead lockers. - 2.
 Close and secure all windows and roof lights. - Leave all curtains and blinds open to aid visibility. - Check that gas cylinders are securely fastened and turn off all gas appliances, except those heating appliances designed to function while the vehicle is in motion.
 Also, ensure that the gas locker door is securely fastened. - 5.
-Ensure that there is sufficient gas to meet your needs. - Switch off 230 volt supply at source, disconnect mains cable and store in an appropriate place. - 7.
+Ensure that there is sufficient gas to meet your needs. - Switch off 230 volt supply at source, disconnect mains cable from vehicle.
+Beware of potential electric shock from wet cable.
+Coil cable and store in a safe place. - 7.
 Check your RCD's/MCB's for operation. - 8.
 Check and if necessary, charge the conversion battery. - 9.
 Check battery selection switch is in the OFF position. - 10.
 Check that the battery is secure and that the battery box lid is fastened. - 11.
 Ensure the fridge is on 12V operation and door lock is set.
 (Note: the electrical relays will allow the fridge to be run on the vehicle battery when the engine is running.) - 12.
 Remove any external fresh water connections etc. - Make sure any heavy articles are stored in accordance with the loading procedure.
-Tables should also be made secure. - 14.
-Lock the motorhome exterior door (remember to take out your keys).
+Tables should also be made secure.

-- Check your external rear view mirrors and adjust if necessary. - 16.
+- 14. Lock the motorhome exterior door (remember to take out your keys). - 15.
+Check your external rear view mirrors and adjust if necessary. - 16.
 Check that all corner steadies are wound up and that, if a step is used, it is put away before moving off. - 17.
 Check wheel nuts are secure and tyre pressures are correct. - 18.
 Ensure, if required, that your fresh water tank is full and your waste tank is empty. - 19.
 Referring to your base vehicle manual, check all fluid levels including automotive fuel and tyre pressures.
-Remember to check that your spare tyre is of the recommended pressure. - Ensure that, on models fitted with an elevating roof, the roof is securely locked down with the exterior catches applied. - The fridge vent covers should be fitted when the vehicle is to be driven in order to comply with European Type Approval regulations for vehicle external projections. - 22.
-Ensure that the toilet flush tank only contains a small amount of water (1-2 litres) in order to minimise the risk of leaks or spillage whilst the vehicle is in motion
+Remember to check that your spare tyre is of the recommended pressure. - Ensure that, on models fitted with an elevating roof, the roof is securely locked down with the exterior catches applied. - 21.
+The fridge vent covers should be fitted when the vehicle is to be driven in order to comply with European Type Approval regulations for vehicle external projections. - 22.
+Ensure that the toilet flush tank only contains a small amount of water (1-2 litres) in order to minimize the risk of leaks or spillage whilst the vehicle is in motion. - 23.
+Check underneath the vehicle for stray - 24.
+Safely store levelling blocks away in an appropriate place.